-The Level 2 testing policy is designed to reduce testing burden and reduce the total application fees required to list groups of horticultural products, as compared to listing products individually.
+The family grouping testing policy is designed to reduce testing burden as well as to reduce the total application fees required to list groups of horticultural products, as compared to listing products individually.
 By identifying the models with the worst-case performance within a family group, limited testing can be provided if the worst-case models demonstrate compliance with the Technical Requirements.